silv3rm00n/socket-programming-tutorials/README.md

 socket programming tutorials
 ============================

-Socket programming tutorials on Binarytides
+Socket programming tutorials on <a href="http://www.binarytides.com/">Binarytides</a>.

 Socket programming involves writing programs or applications that are able to talk to other computers or machine over a network like LAN or internet.
 Browsers like google chrome, firefox, chat applications like pidgin, skype are all examples of applications